Simultaneous High-Fidelity Single-Qubit Gates in a Spin Qubit Array: Conclusions

+To further enhance control performance and scalability, the micromagnet can be replaced by nanomagnets integrated into the gate layer or back-end-of-line wiring.
+Placing magnetic structures closer to the qubits provides stronger local field gradients \cite{Tadokoro2021_twoDsiarray, Aldeghi2025_nanomagnets} and preserves gradient strength in multi-layer routing architectures required for two- or quasi-two-dimensional spin qubit arrays \cite{Li_trilinear, veldhorst_silicon_2017}.
+Without such integration, the increased vertical separation between qubits and magnetic structures above the routing layers will otherwise degrade control performance \cite{George2025-12qarrays, weinstein_universal_2023}, limiting the scalability of parallel qubit control.

-By reducing the number of impedance-matched lines required and simplifying on-chip control infrastructure, our approach addresses a key architectural bottleneck in scaling silicon spin qubits.
-Combined with targeted device improvements and a compact, pairwise calibration protocol, these results define a practical strategy for high-fidelity control within silicon qubit unit cells, which can be replicated and scaled in modular quantum processor architectures.
-Crucially, the shared-line architecture is not confined to individual cells: it enables parallel control of multiple subarrays from a single microwave line, with total drive power as the primary constraint.
-This substantially reduces wiring overhead and extends shared control beyond local units, outlining a realistic path toward scalable, large-scale silicon-based quantum processors.
+Our shared control approach directly addresses a key scaling bottleneck in silicon spin qubits, enabling parallel and high-fidelity operation.
+Driving multiple qubits from a single impedance-matched control line reduces wiring overhead and simplifies on-chip control infrastructure.
+Combined with compact pairwise calibration and targeted device improvements, this offers a practical control strategy for scalable silicon qubit unit cells.
+Crucially, the shared-control-line architecture can be extended beyond local units to support the parallel control of multiple subarrays, with total MW drive power and calibratable AC Stark shifts as the primary constraints.
+Together, these advances define a realistic path toward scalable, parallel qubit control in silicon, which is a core requirement for the development of large-scale quantum processors.